cockroachdb/docs/v21.2/show-databases.md

 ## Required privileges

-The user must be granted the `SELECT` [privilege](authorization.html#assign-privileges) to specific databases in order to list those databases in the CockroachDB cluster.
+The user must be granted the `CONNECT` [privilege](authorization.html#assign-privileges) to specific databases in order to list those databases in the CockroachDB cluster.

 ## Example